chrisdeuda/365-days-of-coding/ReadMe.md

 # 365DaysOfCoding
-I have taken the challenge to consistently learn and code with the blockchain development
+I have taken the challenge to upgrade my skills in using modern web development technologies.
+Since most of my  development career is PHP, Laravel, VueJS, and Wordpress, I'll be upgrading my skills to use the modern tools.

 I'll be tweeting my progress with #100DaysOfCode hashtag on my twitter account [chrisdeuda](https://twitter.com/chrisdeuda).